groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-image-signature/_index.md

     bool result = signature.Delete(imageSignature);
     if (result)
     {
-        Console.WriteLine($"Image signature at location {imageSignature.Left}x{imageSignature.Top} and Size {imageSignature.Size} was deleted from document ['{fileName}'].");
+        Console.WriteLine($"Great news!
+We've removed the image signature located at {imageSignature.Left}x{imageSignature.Top} with size {imageSignature.Size} from your document '{fileName}'.");
     }
     else
     {
-        Helper.WriteError($"Signature was not deleted from the document!
-Signature at location {imageSignature.Left}x{imageSignature.Top} and Size {imageSignature.Size} was not found!");
+        Console.WriteLine($"Hmm, something went wrong.
+We couldn't find the signature at location {imageSignature.Left}x{imageSignature.Top} with size {imageSignature.Size} in your document.");
     }
 }
 ```

-## Conclusion
-In this tutorial, we learned how to delete image signatures from documents using GroupDocs.Signature for .NET.
-By following the step-by-step guide, developers can efficiently manage digital signatures within their applications.
-## FAQ's
+## What Have We Learned?

+You've now mastered the process of removing image signatures from your documents using GroupDocs.Signature for .NET!
+This skill is invaluable when you need to update documents with outdated signatures or prepare them for new approvals.

+With just a few lines of code, you can programmatically manage signatures across your entire document library, saving you countless hours of manual work.

+Ready to take your document management to the next level?
+Try implementing this code in your own projects and see how it simplifies your workflow.

+## Common Questions You Might Have

-### Can I delete multiple image signatures from a document?
+### Can I Remove Multiple Image Signatures at Once?

-Yes, you can modify the code to delete multiple image signatures by iterating over the `signatures` list.
-### Does GroupDocs.Signature support other document formats besides DOCX?
-Yes, GroupDocs.Signature supports a wide range of document formats, including PDF, PPT, XLS, and more.
-### Is there a trial version available for GroupDocs.Signature for .NET?
+Absolutely!
+You can easily modify the code to loop through the `signatures` list and remove all image signatures.
+Just iterate through each signature and call the `Delete` method for each one.

+### What Document Formats Does This Work With?

+The great thing about GroupDocs.Signature is its versatility.
+You can use it with numerous document formats including PDF, DOCX, XLSX, PPTX, and many more.
+Your document management solution can be truly universal.

+### Is There a Trial Version I Can Try First?

-Yes, you can download a free trial version from the [website](https://releases.groupdocs.com/).
+Yes!
+GroupDocs offers a free trial version that you can download from their [website](https://releases.groupdocs.com/).
+This lets you test the functionality before making a commitment.

-### How can I get support for GroupDocs.Signature?
+### Where Can I Get Help If I Run Into Issues?

-You can visit the [GroupDocs.Signature forum](https://forum.groupdocs.com/c/signature/13) for assistance and support.
+The [GroupDocs.Signature forum](https://forum.groupdocs.com/c/signature/13) is an excellent resource for getting assistance from both the GroupDocs team and the community of developers.

-### Can I purchase a temporary license for GroupDocs.Signature?
+### Can I Get a Temporary License for a Short-Term Project?

-Yes, you can purchase a temporary license from the [purchase page](https://purchase.groupdocs.com/temporary-license/).
+Yes, GroupDocs offers temporary licenses for short-term projects.
+You can purchase one from their [temporary license page](https://purchase.groupdocs.com/temporary-license/).